 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 How to Homeschool Like a Minimalist

-Homeschooling is challenging and time consuming for parents but it doesn’t have to consume all of your time.
+Homeschooling can be challenging and time consuming for parents, but it doesn’t have to consume all of your time.
 If you’re feeling a bit overwhelmed and find yourself wishing for a simpler way of doing things, perhaps it’s time to take a minimalist approach to homeschool.

 Here’s how to homeschool like a minimalist:

 • Accept the fact that you don’t need every type of book, curriculum or teacher’s aide available to give your kids a great education.
 All it does is create clutter that can actually hinder the learning process.
 It’s hard to concentrate and stay on track in a clutter-filled environment.
 It also makes it difficult to find what you need to teach class and clean up is a pain.

 • Visit the library.
 Instead of buying a bunch of books that end up setting on the shelf collecting dust after a few weeks, visit the library once a week or every two weeks.
 This will give you an unlimited supply of reading material on most any subject.
 You’ll always have access to something new and don’t have to worry about storage.